shipwright-io/build/docs/proposals/removal-tekton-resources.md

 In our sample build strategies, we should support these two results as much as possible:

 - `ko` supports to write an OCI image manifest file using the `--oci-layout-path` argument.
-The strategy needs to write that manifest to a temporary location, use a tool to extract the digest and size from the index.json file, and write this data to the result files.
+The strategy needs to write that manifest to a temporary location, use a tool to extract the digest from the index.json file, and write this data to the result files.
+The size can be calculated by summing the file sizes of the blobs.
 - Kaniko supports to write an OCI image manifest file using the `--oci-layout-path` argument.
 Kaniko is based on scratch, as such, we cannot extend the existing build-and-push step to use some tool and run some extraction logic.
 We need to add an extra step.
-For this, we need to add volumeMounts to write the temporary file in the `build-and-push` step, and consume it in the following one to extract and store the results.
+For this, we need to add volumeMounts to write the temporary file in the `build-and-push` step, and consume it in the following one to extract and store the results in the same way as for `ko`.
 - The strategy that uses s2i in combination with Kaniko needs to adopt the solution for Kaniko.
 - The Buildpacks strategies can use the `--report` argument for the [create](https://buildpacks.io/docs/concepts/components/lifecycle/create/) command to write a toml file.
 From there, the value can be extracted using shell logic like in the [Tekton catalog](https://github.com/tektoncd/catalog/blob/main/task/buildpacks/0.3/buildpacks.yaml#L153).
 Though, I prefer to use the same step to save resources.
 As far as I remember, only the digest is available but no size.
-- Buildah TBD `buildah inspect` ?
+- Using Buildah, the `buildah images --format='{{.Digest}}' <IMAGE_ID>` command can be used to retrieve the digest.
-- BuildKit writes the images digest to stdout only atm.
-There is a long-standing issue, [Add some way to get the sha256 digest of the image #1158](https://github.com/moby/buildkit/issues/1158), but no resolution yet.
-As alternative, one can use the [`crane digest`](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane_digest.md) command to retrieve the digest after the image was pushed.
-This can run in a separate step using the `gcr.io/go-containerregistry/crane` image.
+- BuildKit contains an [unreleased change](https://github.com/moby/buildkit/pull/2095) which introduces a new command line flag `--metadata-file` that we can use to get the image digest.

 For the runtime image support, we need to adopt the solution that is described above for Kaniko.